blrobin2/blrobin2.github.io/_posts/2025-01-18-pet-sematary.md

 letterboxd_url: https://boxd.it/8w1g51
 mst3k: false
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

 <b><a href="https://boxd.it/rIGbC/detail">Cult Movie Challenge 2024 | 41/52 | Zombie</a></b>

 The Creeds move to Ludlow, Maine.
 Rachel and her daughter Ellie see kids in animal masks walking through the woods, carting a dead dog.
 Ellie follows them to a place labeled Pet Sematary.

 Louis, Rachel's husband, works in an ER.
 When a teenager dies on him, the teenager comes back and warns him about crossing the border between life and death.
 In a dream that night, the teenager guides him to Pet Sematary, warning him not to go beyond the graveyard.